tomstorey/m68k_bare_metal/README.md

 ### Build libmetal
 libmetal is just a "libc like library" that I have put together including a lot of standard libc style functions.
 Included is a `printf` (credit: https://github.com/eyalroz/printf) and `malloc` (credit: own work, inspired by FreeRTOS).

-libmetal should only need to be built once, and is then used in all of your future projects.
-If further source files or changes to source files are made within libmetal, then you will need to rebuild it.
+libmetal should only need to be built once per CPU type, and is then used in all of your future projects using that CPU.
+If further source files or changes to source files are made within libmetal, then you will need to rebuild it for each CPU type that you intend to use.

-To build libmetal, simply run `make && make clean` within the `libmetal` directory.
-Provided there are no blocking errors, you will be left with a file called `libmetal.a`, and at that point you are done.
+To build libmetal, simply run `make` within the `libmetal` directory.
+Provided there are no blocking errors, you will be left with a file called `libmetal-xxxx.a` (where xxxx is the CPU type), and at that point you are done.

-Dont forget to modify the CPU type and select your gcc prefix in the `Makefile` as required.
+Dont forget to modify the CPU type and select your gcc prefix in the `Makefile` as required - the CPU type influences the output filename, as each copy of libmetal is built specific to that CPU.

 ### Create a "project"
 Really this is just as simple as making a copy of either the `standalone` or `application` directory, and naming it appropriately.
 You'll then work on the files in this directory.